Precious Morning Gems!!!

 Dogs or Cats?
 Cats for sure.
 I enjoy dogs (unless they are slobbery/shedding/jumping on me) but in our family cats are people too and there are usually one or more on my desk at all times.
 (And yes, there is one here now).

 Chocolate or Vanilla?
 Chocolate.
 No question.
-If there is peanut butter, coffee, or caramel involved with the chocolate, all the better.
+If there is peanut butter, coffee, or caramel involved with the chocolate, all the better.8.
+Which part of Until the Mountains Fall did you enjoy writing the most?

 Without giving any spoilers, there is a very distinctive Part I and Part 2 within this story and during the interim my characters do a lot of changing.
 Some of it for the better, and some of it for the worse.
-So it was an interesting challenge to work through who they started out as and how they transformed, and then it was fun discovering my hero and heroine all over again after the shift and working through how they ultimately come together in light of the changes within themselves and the circumstances within which they interact.
+So it was an interesting challenge to work through who they started out as and how they transformed, and then it was fun discovering my hero and heroine all over again after the shift and working through how they ultimately come together in light of the changes within themselves and the circumstances within which they interact.9.
+Any scripture verses jump out as you brought this biblical based story to life?

 Oh there are so many wonderful ones that speak to the Father’s love for our prodigal hearts, but here are a couple that are just perfect for Rivkah.